 Madame Gheorghiu looked better than she did on last season’s telecast of La Boheme.
 The Met’s Peter Gelb appeared before the show started to announce that Gheorghiu was suffering from a cold but would bravely carry on nonetheless.
 Singers should not perform if they’re not able to give their best.
 Gelb shouldn’t give any of them a get out of jail free card.
 That said she sounded fine and did as much as she could with part given that video director Brian Large had the camera almost inside her nose for much of the performance.
 Her voice was under control and expressive though it is not as luscious as it used to be.

 Alagna’s voice has coarsened.
 He did not produce a good sound until the last scene where he sounded like a spinto tenor rather than the lyric he once was.
-In his mid forties his vocal future his uncertain.
+In his mid-forties his vocal future is uncertain.

 The opera’s other couple Lisette (high soprano) and Prunier take up a lot of time but have little of interest to sing.
 Marius Brenciu has a nice lyric voice though he resorted to a falsetto high note in his third act solo.
 Lisette Oropesa was lively as the maid with the same first name.
 Her voice is a good example of the squeaky high soprano.
-She has a good stage presence and may develop into a first rate coloratura – too soon to tell.
-Samuel Ramey had not much to do Rambaldo the older rich man who keeps Magda in high style.
-Accordingly the wobble that has taken possession of his voice as he has aged was barely noticeable.
+She has a good stage presence and may develop into a first-rate coloratura – too soon to tell.
+Samuel Ramey did not have much to do as Rambaldo the older rich man who keeps Magda in high style.
+Accordingly, the wobble that has taken possession of his voice as he has aged was barely noticeable.